michellehernandezm/Proton_VPN_Setup/README.md

 </p>

 <h1>Proton VPN - Setup and Usage</h1>
-This tutorial outlines the installation of Proton VPN inside a virtual machine.
-We will look at IPv4 IP addresses in different locations.<br />
+This tutorial outlines the process of retrieving and observing IP addresses of computers in different locations.
+We will observe our own desktop IP address, then the IP addresses within a Azure virtual machine.
+We will use Proton VPN to change our IP address and observe the changes. <br />

 <h2>Video Demonstration</h2>